tkn-tub/ns3-gym/src/lte/doc/source/lte-testing.rst

    to ``RsPowerChunkProcessor`` list in UE DownlinkSpectrumPhy.
 Tx power of data channel is measured in similar way, but it had to be implemented.
 Now ``LteTestSinrChunkProcessor`` is added to ``DataPowerChunkProcessor`` list in UE DownlinkSpectrumPhy.
-Test vector contain a set of all avaiable P_A values.
-Test pass if power diffrence equals P_A value.
+Test vector contain a set of all available P_A values.
+Test pass if power difference equals P_A value.

  * LteDownlinkPowerControlRrcConnectionReconfiguration test case check if RrcConnectionReconfiguration is performed correctly.
 When FR entity gets UE